browniefed/lessons/general/stickyHeaders.md

 };
 ```

-We'll get to it next but each section will have it's own `ref` so we can measure the height.
+We'll get to it next but each section will have its own `ref` so we can measure the height.
 But we can also use those refs to the DOM elements to get their offsetTop and scroll to them.

 ```js
 <div className="header">